swimhelenhsu/StaRSFine/Stars_Fine_Spring2019Report2_comments.md

 In the first trial, the team allowed the injection flow to fill the tube to the top before the extraction pump was turned on.
 The extraction would pull water until the prototype was halfway drained and then the extraction would be turned off again.
 This would allow gravity to act as the flow from above the filter, as well as the injection as the flow below.

 The last design consideration was converting between mL/s and RPM on the peristaltic pump that was connected to the inlet and outlet tubing.
 Using ProCoDa, the outlet and inlet flow in mL/s and the tubing sizes (16 for outlet and 18 for inlet), the team made new set points that converted into RPM values for the pump.
 More is detailed about the set points below in the [manual](#Manual).
+This was a design consideration for the team because the tubing size was adjusted in the apparatus based on the capacity of the peristaltic pump rates and calculations in ProCoDa.

 **[Why was this a design consideration?
 Which unit is more desirable?]**